waipingng/Project-X/README.md

 Based on the analysis of the genre distribution among the top 250 rated movies, it is clear that drama emerges as the most dominant genre, boasting a substantial frequency of 182 films.
 This suggests a strong audience preference for emotionally engaging narratives.
 Following drama, adventure and action genres also show significant representation, with 61 and 54 films, respectively, indicating a market for thrilling and action-packed content.
 Other genres like crime and comedy follow closely, appealing to viewers' interests in suspenseful and humorous storytelling.
 Genres such as horror and musical show much lower frequencies, suggesting these may have a more niche audience.
 For anyone considering producing a film, focusing on drama or incorporating adventure and action elements could be a promising strategy to attract a wider audience.

-4.2 Analysis of the Correlation Between Word Frequencies and IMDb Ratings
+4.2 Word Frequencies in description and IMDb Ratings

 ![image](https://github.com/user-attachments/assets/e5ff057a-0abc-4476-bb8c-e31ac20d5597)